 I prefer to sew a waistband for inserting elastic.
 I think this way I can adjust the elastic better and I can even change it, in case this becomes necessary.

 Now we need to sew a few seams – and we are done.

-First, prepare your serger.
-Use woolly nylon threads (matching colors) for the loopers (it’s better for very stretchable seams).
+First, prepare your serger – do you have a special serger table to put it on?
+Use wooly nylon threads (matching colors) for the loopers (it’s better for very stretchable seams).
 Insert 2 ballpoint needles.
 Set the serger for 4 thread 2 needles stitch.